Homesteading Family Logo

 Can I Can Bone-In Raw Chicken?

 In this tutorial, I’m demonstrating how to can raw chicken breast that’s both skinless and boneless.
 However, you can use this tutorial for canning any cut of chicken, bone-in or boneless, the method is the same.
-This method even works for canning rabbit!
+For those who raise meat rabbits, this method even works for canning rabbit!

 Close up shot of jars of home-canned chciken.